Game: Chain of Being

 Publisher: Limestone Publishing

 One of the most surprising inclusions in the game is the 25-paged chapter for the various organisations that exist throughout Terrek.
-The curse of the PDF bookmark strikes again though and the Dungeon Enthusiasts have all the section bookmarks for the entire chapter in their part of the hierarchy.
-The Dungeon Enthusiasts are a loose nit collection of rich people who build dungeons as a hobby, as a work of art.
+These organisations serve both as valuable and much needed meat for the game world and as classic examples of Chain of Being humour.
+The Dungeon Enthusiasts, for example, are a loose nit collection of rich people who build dungeons as a hobby, as a work of art.
 They’re the people responsible for how the term “dungeon” is tends to be used for any underground area.
 They’re also why your players might spend a scenario rounding up monsters for the dungeon rather than trying to rid the place of them.
 Special attention, I believe, must be given to the “Meta-Oracles of the Sacred Polyhedra”.
 These people have worked out that their world is just a roleplaying game.
 They’re right too.
 Once more I just can’t help myself quoting from the text.
 This in on the philosophies of the organisation and the Cobbler is the GM.

 “To this end, the Meta-Oracles are interested in somehow harnessing the power of the Cobbler.
 They may not know exactly who or what the Cobbler is, but they do know that it’s an almost incomprehensibly powerful being who words shape the very fabric of their universe.
 The Meta-Oracles figure that just as other mortals once replaced the gods of the Olympiad, their organization will eventually replace the Cobbler, giving them nearly unlimited power over everything.
 That’s the long-term goal, anyway.